Richard Armitage (government official): Life after government service

 In October 2006, Armitage lobbied—on behalf of the L-3 Communications Corporation, a company providing intelligence, surveillance, and reconnaissance products—some key people in Taiwanese political circles regarding the possible sale of P-3C marine patrol aircraft to the ROC military.
 Those who received his personal letter included Premier Su Tseng-chang, President of the Legislative Yuan Wang Jin-pyng, and opposition People First Party leader James Soong.

 Armitage stated in the letter that he wished the Taiwan government would reconsider the purchase from Lockheed Martin, the dealer the United States government had designated.
 Instead, he hoped that the right to negotiate the purchase should be made through an open and fair bidding process.
 The letter was made public by PFP Legislators on October 24, 2006, in a Legislative Yuan session discussing the military purchases.

-In a 2009 interview, Armitage said that waterboarding, a tactic used by the CIA during the George W. Bush administration on suspected terrorists in 2002 and 2003, was torture, but that he did not believe CIA officials should be prosecuted for ordering its use.
+In a 2009 interview, Armitage said that waterboarding, a tactic used by the CIA during the Bush administration on suspected terrorists in 2002 and 2003, was torture, but that he did not believe CIA officials should be prosecuted for ordering its use.
 Armitage said that he did not know about the CIA torture program while he was Deputy Secretary of State, and that "I hope, had I known about it at the time I was serving, I would've had the courage to resign."

-Armitage has served on a number of boards for corporations and nonprofits.
-Since January 1, 2010, Armitage has been a Member of the Board of Directors and Chairman of the American-Turkish Council, a Washington-based association dedicated to the promotion of business, military and foreign policy relationship between Turkey and the United States.
+Armitage served on a number of boards for corporations and nonprofits.
+Since January 1, 2010, Armitage was a member of the board of directors and chairman of the American-Turkish Council, a Washington-based association dedicated to the promotion of business, military, and foreign policy relationship between Turkey and the United States.
 Armitage was a member of the America Abroad Media advisory board until 2014, and the board of ConocoPhillips until May 2018.
 He also was the chairman of the Project 2049 Institute until January 2020.

 In the 2016 presidential election, Armitage was one of many Republicans who endorsed Democratic nominee Hillary Clinton and opposed Republican Donald Trump.

-In 2020, Armitage, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."
+In 2020, Armitage, along with over 130 other former Republican national security officials, signed a statement that asserted that Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

+Personal life and death

+Armitage and his wife Laura Samford Armitage had eight children.
+He was fluent in Vietnamese and well versed in many other languages.
+He was an avid powerlifter and loved to play basketball.
+He was also a football linebacker at the United States Naval Academy and teammate of Roger Staubach.
+He graduated in 1967.
+His grandson is actor Iain Armitage, son of Richard's daughter Lee.

+Armitage died of a pulmonary embolism at a hospital in Arlington, Virginia, on April 13, 2025, at the age of 79.
+He was survived by his wife and eight children.